jaeyk/ethnic-media-911-shock/README.md

 **A showcase of how machine learning can create essential data for causally identifying the long-term effects of threats on marginalized populations**

+- The preprint version of this project is available at https://osf.io/preprints/socarxiv/y65sd/
 - Co-author: [Andrew Thompson](https://sites.northwestern.edu/athompson/) (Notre Dame)
 - RAs: [Carlos Ortiz](https://www.linkedin.com/in/carlosortizdev/), [Sarah Santiago](https://www.linkedin.com/in/sarah-santiago-7a297b18a/), and [Vivek Datta](https://www.linkedin.com/in/vivek-datta/)
 - [Slides](https://docs.google.com/presentation/d/15IQNQk62wA4hmqkxZuCX3csvi2nc_jNizqurOaQSeEI/edit?usp=sharing) (presented at [the joint PaCSS and PolNet 2020 conference](https://web.northeastern.edu/nulab/pacss/))